fhildeb/lukso-node-guide/6-blockchain-clients/07-router-config.md

 default via <GATEWAY_IP_ADDRESS> dev eno1 proto dhcp src <NODE_IP_ADDRESS> metric <ROUTING_WEIGHT>
 ```

-Alternatively you can also send an request to the Google server and filter their response:
+Alternatively, you can also send a request to the Google server and filter their response:

 ```sh
 ip route get 8.8.8.8 | awk '{print $7}'